kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+v7.5.12, 5 May 2025:
+- Tweak: Disable the open/close mission lists button if there's no mission entries in the list.
+- Bug-fix: A couple of trading data bugs (caused by other mods) were sometimes causing the Map Menu to fail.
+This tweak is a fail-safe IN-CASE the bug (from those other mods) is triggered.

 v7.5.11, 26 Apr 2025:
 - New feature: Mission lists in the Map Menu now has an "open all/close all" button.
 - Tweak: (Again as this wasn't actually in 7.5.10.
 Sorry Mycu!)
 Callback by Mycu for Purchasable paint modifications mod.